thoth-tech/documentation/docs/OnTrack/Task View and Submission Redesign/User-Stories-and-Features.md

 1. Stages for tasks.
     - Derived from tutor user story no. 1.
 1. In-browser file viewer with comment appending capabilities.
-    - Derived from student user story no. 5 and tutor user story no. 3.
+    - Derived from student user story no. 5 and tutor user story no. 4.
 1. Selective file replacement.
     - Derived from student user story no. 2.
+1. Diff viewer
+    - Derived from tutor user story no. 3.